rushi30699/Devops_Project/README.md

 ## Technologies Used

-- React and TailwindCSS for the frontend
+- React and TailwindCSS for the frontend.
 - Firebase for authentication
 - Node/Express for creating API endpoints
 - MongoDB for storing chat room members and their messages